-Molecule's structure reveals new therapeutic opportunities for rare diabetesMarch 13th, 2013 in Medical research /
+Molecule's structure reveals new therapeutic opportunities for rare diabetesMarch 13, 2013 in Medicine & Health / Medical research

 Researchers at Sanford-Burnham Medical Research Institute have determined the complete three-dimensional structure of a protein called HNF-4α.
 HNF-4α controls gene expression in the liver and pancreas, switching genes on or off as needed.
 People with mature onset diabetes of the young (MODY1), a rare form of the disease, have inherited mutations in the HNF-4α protein.
 This first-ever look at HNF-4α's full structure, published March 13 in Nature, uncovers new information about how it functions.
 The study also reveals new pockets in the protein that could be targeted with therapeutic drugs aimed at alleviating MODY1.